mcfarkar/Android_Movie_Feed/README.md

 ### Notes

-I had trouble getting the YouTube trailer to work.
-I also got the "There was a problem with the network[400]" error.
-I tried some of the solutions offer in the slack, but reating an emulator without Google Play did not work for me.
+I had trouble getting the YouTube player to work in my emulator.
+Like others, I also got the "There was a problem with the network[400]" error.
+I tried some of the solutions offered in the slack, but recreating an emulator without Google Play did not work for me.
 I also checked on stackoverflow.
 What eventually worked for me was just removing all devices in my AVD Manager and starting fresh.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing